AJB-ajb/BikeSharePrediction/documents/assignment 2/assignment2.typ

    This article focuses on investigating how various factors such as land use, socio-demographic attributes, and transportation infrastructure influence bike-sharing demand at different stations.
 The authors propose a spatially varying coefficients (SVC) regression model that accounts for local spatial effects, unlike traditional models that assume the factors are spatially homogeneous.
 As a result, the SVC model achieves a average RMSE of 0.89 and $R^2$ of 0.557.

+   Pros:
-   Pros: Captures spatial variability, improving prediction accuracy significantly.
+ \   SVC: Captures spatial variability, improving prediction accuracy significantly.

+   Cons:
-   Cons: Requires more computational effort and complexity compared to simpler regression models.
+ \   SVC: Requires more computational effort and complexity compared to simpler regression models.

 4. Modeling Bike Availability in a Bike-Sharing System Using Machine Learning @WANG2021103059: